dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 `String` and `number` are two of the [basic types that TypeScript supports](https://www.typescriptlang.org/docs/handbook/basic-types.html).
 Besides these types, TypeScript also supports:

-- `Boolean`: flags that contain true or false values.
+- `Boolean`: flag that contains true or false values.
-- `Array`: collections of typed elements.
+- `Array`: collection of typed elements.
 - `Tuple`: similar to `array`, but with a fixed number of typed elements.
 - `Enum`: friendly names to sets of numeric values.
 - `Any`: an indicator that a variable/parameter can be anything at all.